-As a miner and trader, Hexa Resources actively engages in trading emeralds, buying and selling at each stage of the process.
+As a miner and gem supplier, Hexa Resources actively engages in trading gemstones at every stage in the supply process.
 In addition to our production, it is a crucial part of our strategy and allows us to keep our supply consistent while maximising profit potential.

 The trading of emeralds is, by modern standards, a convoluted process involving a long supply chain that can see a stone passing through as many as 10 hands before it reaches its end user.
 The market for emeralds is broken down into several tiers.